terraform-cisco-modules/terraform-intersight-imm/README.md

 17. iSCSI Adapter.
 See Module policies_vnic_iscsi_adapter and the example in the examples/policies directory.

-18. iSCSI Boot (Under Developement).
+18. iSCSI Boot.
 See Module policies_iscsi_boot and the example in the examples/policies directory.

 19. iSCSI Static Target.
 See Module policies_vnic_iscsi_target and the example in the examples/policies directory.

 20. LAN Connectivity.
 See Modules policies_vnic_lan_connectivity, policies_vnic, and the examples in the examples/policies directory.

-21. LDAP (Under Developement).
+21. LDAP.
 See Modules policies_ldap_group, policies_ldap_policy, policies_ldap_provider, and the examples in the examples/policies directory.

-22. Local User (Under Developement).
+22. Local User.
 See Modules policies_local_group, policies_local_user, policies_user_policy, and the examples in the examples/policies directory.

 23. Network Connectivity.
 See Module policies_network_connectivity and the example in the examples/policies directory.

 24. NTP.
 See Module policies_ntp and the example in the examples/policies directory.

-25. Persistent Memory (Under Developement).
+25. Persistent Memory.
 See Module policies_persistent_memory and the example in the examples/policies directory.

-26. SAN Connectivity (Under Developement).
+26. SAN Connectivity.
 See Module policies_vhba_san_connectivity, policies_vhba and the examples in the examples/policies directory.

 27. SD Card.
 See Module policies_sd_card and the example in the examples/policies directory.

 28. Serial over LAN.
 See Module policies_serial_over_lan and the example in the examples/policies directory.

-29. SMTP (Under Developement).
+29. SMTP.
 See Module policies_smtp and the example in the examples/policies directory.

 30. SNMP.
 See Module policies_snmp and the example in the examples/policies directory.

-31. SSH (Under Developement).
+31. SSH.
 See Module policies_ssh and the example in the examples/policies directory.

 32. Storage.
 See Module policies_storage and the example in the examples/policies directory.